raspberrysans/frontend-challenges/render-create-m4a-to-srt/README.md

    - Whisper requires significant memory and CPU
    - Consider using a larger instance on Render
-   - The app falls back to SpeechRecognition if Whisper fails
+   - The app falls back to chunk-based transcription if Whisper fails

 4. **Audio Processing Fails**
-   - Check if PyAudio and audio libraries are installed
+   - Check if audio libraries are installed
    - Verify FFmpeg can process M4A files

 ### Testing Locally